Migrating a Legacy Application to a Service-Oriented Architecture (SOA) Guide

 Managing all the moving parts

 With multiple separate services lying at the core of one’s system, more individual management and maintenance are required, which can become a challenge.
 In particular, you have to thoroughly manage every service, translate every message they exchange and handle the bandwidth to achieve a sturdy service orchestration layer (which is essential for the whole SOA system’s success).

 Replatforming is another effective approach to modernize your software.
 Find out What Is Legacy System Replatforming and When to Consider It

 5 Tips for a Successful Migration of Legacy Systems to SOA Environments

-Forewarned is forearmed, as they say, or “buyer beware,” as other say.
-Migrating to and configuring your legacy systems in SOA, you get all the chances not to risk any extra costs or profits or business reputation if you know specifics from the start.
+Forewarned is forearmed, as they say, or “buyer beware,” as others say.
+Migrating to and configuring your legacy systems in SOA, you get all the chances not to risk any extra costs or profits, or business reputation if you know specifics from the start.
 Here are some pro-tips to help you with that.